adhall13/pwn.college_Anuhya/FileGlobbing.md

 # Matching with []
 In this challenge, you are asked to change your working directory to `/challenge/files` and then run `/challenge/run`.
 However, you need to use a glob pattern with square brackets `[]` to match a specific set of files — specifically, `file_b`, `file_a`, `file_s`, and `file_h` — all with a single argument.
-This requires you to craft a pattern using square brackets that includes the characters needed to match the filenames you're interested in.
+This requires to craft a pattern using square brackets that includes the characters needed to match the filenames to use.

 ## The Solve
 To solve this, you'll need to identify the common pattern in the filenames and use square bracket globbing to match them.
 The pattern you need is `file_[bahs]`, where the square brackets allow you to match any one of the characters `b`, `a`, `h`, or `s` in place of the last character of the filename.
 This will match the filenames `file_b`, `file_a`, `file_s`, and `file_h`.
 Once you're in the right directory, running the command `/challenge/run` will give you the flag.